Jenkins may be installed on either Windows or Unix platforms, but we will focus on Windows installation only.

 Following steps should be followed so that to install Jenkins successfully:

 Step 2) Go to download location from local computer and unzip the downloaded package.
-Double-click on unzipped jenkins.msi
+Double-click on unzipped jenkins.msi.
+You can also Jenkin using a WAR (Web application ARchive) but that is not recommended.

-Step 3) In the setup screen, click Next.
+Step 3) In the Jenkin Setup screen, click Next.

 Step 4) Choose the location where you want to have the Jenkins instance installed (default location is C:\Program Files (x86)\Jenkins), then click on Next button.